christianacca/static-web-apps-auth/libs/angular-swa-auth/README.md

 * The same authorization rules apply to all client-side routes
 * You don't need to inform your functions app when a user has signed in / out

-If this is your app, then checkout [angular-swa-auth-nolib](https://angular-swa-auth-nolib.codingdemo.co.uk) sample app
+If this is your app, then have a look at [angular-swa-auth-nolib](https://angular-swa-auth-nolib.codingdemo.co.uk): a sample app that does not use this library to implement authentication

 For all other use cases, this library will likely add value.